andrasq/node-docs/code-structure.md

   - UPPER_CASE_CONSTANT - for class or file constants
   - camelCaseName - variables, functions, methods
   - CapitalizedClass - classes, typedefs
-- minimize clutter: avoid unnecessary variables and functions, they just add to the mental burden
 - right-size functions: neither too large to comprehend nor too small to lose the forest
-- try to make code obvious in both function and intent
+- make code obvious in both function and intent
+- choose names so as to make reading the lines tell the story
+- find good seams to create subsystems that minimize information shuttling
 - use comments to explain code that is not obvious.
 Most functions will not need comments, but some functions will have 3x as many comment lines as code.
 This is normal.
 - avoid style over substance

+## Avoid Clutter.
+Make every line count.
+- avoid unnecessary variables and functions, they add to the mental burden
+- smaller is simpler
+- special cases add delays and complexity
+- solve the problem at hand, tomorrow's feature is today's baggage
+- easier to rewrite later than to future-proof now

 ## Avoid Disruption.
 Respect existing code.